319 Grant Program

 State and local entities that are legally considered governmental institutions may be eligible for 319 funding outside of the RFP if funds are available.

-At a minimum, grant recipients must provide 25% matching funds or in-kind contributions from non-federal sources.
+At a minimum, grant recipients must provide a minimum of 30% matching funds or in-kind contributions from non-federal sources.
 To learn more about matching requirements for EPA grants, visit the Code of Federal Regulations EPA 40 CFR Ch.1 (7-1-98 Edition) §31.24: Matching or cost sharing (3pp, 22K) or contact the PRC Program.

 Contact the PRC Program ([email protected] or 808-586-4309) for more information about submitting grant proposals or to receive copies of the most recent RFPs.